The Christian Manifesto: Content

 The manifesto is short, less than 1,000 Chinese characters, and unambiguous in its message.
 The manifesto has four sections.
 The first section condemns Protestant missionary activities in China as a form of imperialism.
 The second part examines the task of the Church and sides with government policy.
 The third focuses on future aims of the Church in patriotic terms.
 The last section lays out concrete methods.

 "The Christian Manifesto" makes three central claims: first, the Chinese Church should obey the new communist government and partake in the building of a "new China".
 Second, the Church should cut its ties with Western "imperialism".
 Finally, the Church should strive to construct a Christianity indigenous to China embodying the so-called "Three-self principles": self-government, self-support, and self-propagation.

 The manifesto urged Chinese Christians to pledge allegiance to the new People's Republic.
 Its main theme is anti-imperialism.
 The manifesto stresses that imperialism had used Christianity to extend its reach, "consciously or unconsciously, directly or indirectly", and that present-day Christianity ought to be "purged" from such tendencies.
 The United States is blamed for supporting reactionaries in the guise of religion.

 The wording of the manifesto remains controversial to this day.
 Written in "carefully measured and relatively polite" terms, it goes out of is way not to blame the Church outright.
 The document urges Christians to accept the new communist reality, rather than to denounce their faith.
-The manifesto adopts the propagandistic language of the Chinese revolution resulting in overly optimistic and naive terms.
+The manifesto adopts the propagandistic language of the Chinese Communist Revolution resulting in overly optimistic and naive terms.
 It however failed to give the Chinese Church any guidance concerning its future in China under the CCP.
 The manifesto implied that compliance would be rewarded, and Chinese Christianity would prosper.
 In truth, the government would soon engage in persecution of many Christians.

 The manifesto was intended for both domestic and foreign audiences.
 The covering letter accompanying it states that its target audience is people outside the Church and aims to educate them about the social and political position of Christianity in China.